Group & Private Yoga Instruction

 I've designed a comprehensive 10-element healthy lifestyle system, based on Yoga and Ayurvedic medicine.
 It includes individualized yoga therapy, strength training, meditation and mindfulness instruction, stress relief techniques, chronic tension relief and pain management through hands-on Thai Massage and stretching exercises, cleansing guidance, and energy cultivation.

 1. Reach out to Slava to set up a Yoga Private class, or a Health Coaching session;

 2. For coaching, choose a Coaching Plan;

-3. Track your progress together and modify as needed.
+3. We track your progress together and improve as needed.

 Self-Guided Health Coaching

 2. Pick practices that suit you

 Health Coaching Plans

 1. Self-transformation - toward great physical health, peaceful mind, stress-free life.